 If I could only afford one mold, I’d get the gummy worms or the bricks and robots.
 The gummy worms are easy to fill and the bricks are crazy fun to play with.
 Although cannabis gummy bears are pretty cute too.

 If you have juice and you’d rather use that than the pureed berries, go for it!
 Just add 1/2 Tablespoon more of the Gelatin.
-This makes them a lot sweeter, so if you want something that satisfies your sweet tooth a bit more, juice is your friend.
-We loved grape and cherry.
+This makes them sweeter, so if you want something that satisfies your sweet tooth a bit more, juice is your friend.

 Paleo Berry Cannabis Gummies